Skip to main content

 Users

-To use it, you just need to Create a catalog data key for the built-in about specification.
+To use it, you just need to Create a catalog instance (single key) for the built-in about specification.

 Here's a request example: